Feeds:

 Make a Paypal payment here and get started with a mini-consult.

 After payment, use the link provided that says “return to website” to access the online questionnaire page.
-Not hard to fill out, really, and just do the best you can.
-(The questionnaire is encrypted so your responses are as secure as private email.)

 Then I’ll be in touch shortly, usually within 2 business days.